Athletics at the 1956 Summer Olympics – Men's 400 metres

 The men's 400 metres was an event at the 1956 Summer Olympics in Melbourne.
 The competition was held on 28 & 29 of November.
 Times are listed as both hand timing and automatic timing.
 Hand timing was the official time used in the 1956 Olympics.
 Forty-two athletes from 23 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.

-The event was won by Charles Jenkins Sr. of the United States, the nation's 8th title in the event and breaking a two-Games string of victories by Jamaican runners.
+The event was won by 0.26 seconds by Charles Jenkins Sr. of the United States, the nation's 8th title in the event and breaking a two-Games string of victories by Jamaican runners.
 Karl-Friedrich Haas's silver was the first medal in the event by the "United Team" of Germany, though Germany had medaled in 1912 and 1928.
 Finland and the Soviet Union each claimed their first men's 400 metres medals as well with a tie for bronze between Voitto Hellstén and Ardalion Ignatyev.